Side effects of chemotherapy

 FALSE.

-Fevers are always an indication that something is wrong, and should be treated and reported.
+Fevers are always an indication that something is wrong and should be treated and reported.
 If they get too high, they can lead to dehydration and seizures.
-When someone is undergoing chemotherapy or radiation treatment, fevers often indicate infection, which is serious and requires medical attention.
+When someone has chemotherapy or radiation treatment, fevers are often a sign of infection, which is serious and requires medical attention.

 • ‘Fevers help burn up whatever is wrong.’